 Homeowners' policies cover liability for injuries on the property and for injuries that the homeowner may accidentally inflict.
-You may also want to add an umbrella policy that covers personal liabilities such as slander, libel, and defamation of character, or the invasion of property.
-An umbrella policy may also extend over other assets, such as vehicles or rentals covered by other insurance carriers.
+You may also want to add an umbrella policy that provides additional personal liability insurance coverage that is either not covered under your homeowner's insurance or auto insurance or provides additional coverage if a claim is larger than your policy will cover.
 If you participate in activities where you are assuming responsibilities for others, you may want such extended liability coverage available through your homeowners' policy (also available separately).